rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-templates.md

 ## Exempting Required Rancher Namespaces

 When you run Rancher on a Kubernetes cluster that enforces a restrictive security policy by default, you'll need to [exempt the following namespaces](#exempting-namespaces), otherwise the policy might prevent Rancher system pods from running properly.

 - `calico-apiserver`
 - `calico-system`
 - `cattle-alerting`
 - `cattle-csp-adapter-system`
+- `cattle-elemental-system`
 - `cattle-epinio-system`
 - `cattle-externalip-system`
 - `cattle-fleet-local-system`